ogcincubator/iliad-apis-features/_sources/coverageJSONFisheries/description.md

 CoverageJSON can be used to encode coverages and collections of coverages.
 Coverage data may be gridded or non-gridded, and data values may represent continuous values (such as temperature) or discrete categories (such as land cover classes).
 CoverageJSON uses JSON-LD to provide interoperability with RDF and Semantic Web applications and to reduce the potential size of the payload.

 Relatively large datasets can be handled efficiently in a “web-friendly” way by partitioning information among several CoverageJSON documents, including a tiling mechanism.
-Nevertheless, CoverageJSON is not intended to be a replacement for efficient binary formats such as NetCDF, HDF or GRIB, and is not intended primarily to store or transfer very large datasets in bulk.""
+Nevertheless, CoverageJSON is not intended to be a replacement for efficient binary formats such as NetCDF, HDF or GRIB, and is not intended primarily to store or transfer very large datasets in bulk."

 ## Key features of this profile: